hauntedHousewife/Hauntedhousewife.github.io/_notes/ride.md

 But how lucky am I to have a man here to fix my bike for me?
 This motherfucking guy is incredible.
 I could've done it myself but sometimes it's fun to make the patriarchy do things for you.
 Almost as fun as taking their money for doing things they don't even approve of.

 He wanted to wait until later, but I was insistent.
-It was getting close to late and I was one minute away from closing my exercise ring.
+It was getting late and I was one minute away from closing my exercise ring.
 I need the D(ata).
 He gets that one thing.